 On the highest of levels, to achieve diversification you need to have variety.
 Therefore any new asset classes or investment types you're bringing into your portfolio is going to mean you're diversifying your portfolio to some degree.

 But a lot of investors want - or are advised - to look at greater levels of variety, therefore building a portfolio that doesn't just include one or two different asset classes or a handful of investments that differ in risk, but one that is as varied as it can possibly be.

 Look at it on a high level.
-Investors into some of our EIS-eligible investment opportunities over the past couple of months have invested into a data intelligence platform aimed at security professionals right around the world through to a food tech company that delivers self-service ordering solutions.
-Add into this an employee engagement software company, a travel-based business and with a clothing company on the horizon, and it's easy to see how diversification can be achieved.
+Investors into some of our EIS-eligible investment opportunities over the past couple of years have invested into Intelligence Fusion, a data intelligence platform aimed at security professionals right around the world through to QikServe, a food tech company that delivers self-service ordering solutions.
+Add into this Hive H.R, an employee engagement software company, and it's easy to see how diversification can be achieved.

-If we take those five companies, you could have spread a £5,000 investment allocation equally as five £1,000 investments and have an investment into five completely different sectors.
+If we take those three companies, you could have spread a £6,000 investment allocation equally as three £2,000 investments and have an investment into three completely different sectors.
 Not only would these investments add diversification in terms of general risk levels (investments into early stage businesses are generally seen as a higher risk/higher return strategy), but it spreads your investment across a variety of sectors, adding even greater levels of diversification.

 Looking at the tax reliefs in more detail, given early-stage startup investing is a higher risk/higher return strategy, the UK government provides tax reliefs to help mitigate the level of risk involved.

 The most notable of the tax reliefs under the EIS is 30% income tax relief, based on the value of your investment.
 Increasing to 50% for earlier stage SEIS investments, it's clear how beneficial these can be - at the point of investment you can reduce your capital at risk by between a third and a half.
 That's a hugely attractive point.